tyhopp/prpl/docs/content/getting-started.md

 - Remove the git history from `prpl-starter-minimal`
 - Install [`@prpl/core`](https://github.com/tyhopp/prpl/blob/master/packages/core/README.md) and [`@prpl/server`](https://github.com/tyhopp/prpl/blob/master/packages/server/README.md)
 - Run the server locally at http://localhost:8000

+If you prefer not to run the initializer, feel free to either clone the [minimal starter repo](https://github.com/tyhopp/prpl-starter-minimal) or review it and start your own project by following the structure.

 ## Write your website